foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/orsimer-nightblade.md

 * **Fortify Sneak:** *You are 25% better at sneaking.*
 * **Fortify Illusion Power:** *Your Illusion spells are 25% stronger.*

 Take the boost to your bread and butter attack.
 If that's unavailable, become more stealthy to get more of those bread and butter attacks.
-And if that is also unavilable, *Calm* your way into free sneak attacks.
+And if that is also unavailable, *Calm* your way into free sneak attacks.

 </details>